 - NSF certification may be a part of how to choose a multivitamin.
 This is a high-level distinction because it assures quality assurance by an independent third party.
 This certification requires ongoing inspections of the manufacturing facility and regular re-testing of products.
 It verifies that extensive product testing and material analyses and unannounced plant inspections have been done to assure safety and quality.

 How to choose a multivitamin can be a complex process but it’s worth the time and effort.
-The dose matters if you want to treat deficiencies and certain conditions as well as the quality, form and it’s ability to dissolve, be absorbed and used by the body.
+The dose matters if you want to treat deficiencies, certain conditions as well as the quality.
+In addition, form and its ability to dissolve.
+Therefore, be absorbed and used by the body.
 If you need an individual approach, working with a knowledgeable functional medicine doctor will save you time and money as well as help assure you that you are getting the safest and efficacious product.

 Dr. Lorraine Maita is a recognized and award-winning holistic, functional, and anti-aging physician and author.
 She transforms people’s lives by getting to the root cause of illness using the best of science and nature.
 Her approach is personalized, precision medicine where you are treated as the unique individual you are.
 If you’re interested in the difference a functional medicine approach can make in your life, make your appointment today!